 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Can Cats Eat Sweet Potato?
-What You Need to Know
+Vet-Reviewed Facts to Know!

-Sweet potatoes are a healthy and filling treat for humans, and they are often given to dogs for the same reasons.
-In fact, they are found in commercial dog food as a means of providing nutrition and meeting the vitamin and mineral requirements for canines.
+Sweet potatoes are healthy and filling treats for humans, and they are often given to dogs for the same reasons.
+In fact, they are found in commercial dog food as a means of providing nutrition and meeting certain nutritional requirements for canines.
 But does the story change for cats?
-Are sweet potatoes also a good source of nutrition for felines, or should they avoid it?
+Are sweet potatoes also a good source of nutrition for felines, or should they avoid them?

 When cooked, sweet potatoes are not considered toxic or poisonous to cats.
-This means that it is safe for cats to eat this food, although they may not provide any nutritional benefit and could lead to longer-term health issues for your cat.
+This means it is safe for cats to eat this food, though it may not provide any nutritional benefits and could lead to longer-term health issues for your cat.

 divider-cat